yeisonnn/react-boilerplate/README.md

 ### `How to start`

-- Clone this repository on your local machine.
+- Fork this repository on your local machine.
 - On your terminal type **npm install**.
 - type **npm start**.
 - git remote rm origin.